DanielaMorariu1990/Predict_customer_churn/README.md

 ## Files and data description

 **data** folder contains the churn customer data in a csv file.
-This data is used for training.\
+This data is used for training.

-**images** folder contains two subfolders: - eda: Contains plots from the EDA, created by the method ChurnLibrary.perform_eda - results: Contains plots summarizing results, after training the 2 models (lr and rf).
+**images** folder contains two subfolders:\

+- eda: Contains plots from the EDA, created by the method ChurnLibrary.perform_eda\
+- results: Contains plots summarizing results, after training the 2 models (lr and rf).
 These plots are created by multiple class methods: ChurnLibrary.train_model (creates roc curve plot), ChurnLibrary.classification_report_image (creates the two classification reports) and ChurnLibrary.classification_report_image.feature_importance_plot (creates the feature importance plot for rf).\

 **logs** folder contains two log files: one from running the actual library (training the models) and one contains the results of the testing framework.